fatemehghanadi/FatemehGhanadi/README.md

 👩‍💻 About Me

-I’m an AI researcher specializing in time-series and image analysis, with expertise in developing models for medical imaging and graph-based machine learning.
-My work spans CNNs, RNN-based models, Transformers, and Graph Neural Networks (GNNs), with research published in renowned journals and conferences.
+I’m an AI researcher working at the intersection of machine learning, medical imaging, time-series analysis, and Large Language Models (LLMs).

 💡 Interests